 There are several conditions necessary for a Smart Wetland to be an appropriate practice for reducing nutrient runoff from your cropland.

 Your farm may be a good candidate if:

 You have marginal, low-revenue land along a waterway, ditch, or stream

 You are willing to set aside 3 or more acres of land for the wetland and its surrounding buffer

-Once a potential location has been selected, the hydrology, soils, and topography profile have to be assessed to determine if they are appropriate for a Smart Wetland.
+Each potential location is evaluated to determine if the hydrology, soils, and topography profile are appropriate for a Smart Wetland.